unm-historiography/2015-spring/lévi-strauss/Emily.Summary.2Mar.md

 -Myth is to structuralism as science is to reductionism

-    --Structuralism- ‘explaining’ at the highest level means you explain all things below, which is everything --Reductionism- if multiple scientists ‘explain’ at the smallest unit, they will eventually explain enough small units to       explain the whole
+-Structuralism- ‘explaining’ at the highest level means you explain all things below, which is everything -Reductionism- if multiple scientists ‘explain’ at the smallest unit, they will eventually explain enough small units to       explain the whole

 -Nature has a limited number of procedures

-    --The procedures used at one level are likely to reappear in another --Take for example the similarity between language and genetics; similar rules apply --Science helps us understand myths, because often the same procedures are used in each (the skate and computers)
+-The procedures used at one level are likely to reappear in another -Take for example the similarity between language and genetics; similar rules apply -Science helps us understand myths, because often the same procedures are used in each (the skate and computers)

 -The broadening of Science to include the senses
 --But science will never be ‘complete’, just as history can never be ‘complete’